swiftlang/swift/docs/refactoring/SwiftLocalRefactoring.md

 1. The user selects a location from the Xcode editor.
 2. Xcode makes a request to [sourcekitd] to see what available refactoring actions exist for that location.
-3. Each implemented refactoring action is queried with a `SemaToken` object to see if the action is applicable for that location.
+3. Each implemented refactoring action is queried with a `ResolvedCursorInfo` object to see if the action is applicable for that location.
 4. The list of applicable actions is returned as response from [sourcekitd] and displayed to the user by Xcode.

 When the user selects one of the available actions:

 1. Xcode makes a request to [sourcekitd] to perform the selected action on the source location.
-2. The specific refactoring action is queried with a `SemaToken` object, derived from the same location, to verify that the action is applicable.
+2. The specific refactoring action is queried with a `ResolvedCursorInfo` object, derived from the same location, to verify that the action is applicable.
 3. The refactoring action is asked to perform the transformation with textual source edits.
 4. The source edits are returned as response from [sourcekitd] and are applied by the Xcode editor.